Constitution and Bylaws of the

 THE EXECUTIVE COMMITTEE

 Section 1.
-The Executive Committee shall be composed of the officers of the Association and the immediate Past President.
+The Executive Committee shall be composed of the officers of the Association and the immediate Past President, and the ABOTA Foundation President, who shall abstain from voting on the allocation of ABOTA National dues.
 In addition, the President shall nominate three additional members to serve on the Executive Committee.
 The first two nominees shall include one Past President and may include either a second Past President or a currently elected member of the National Board.
-The third nominee shall be a currently elected member of the National Board, shall not have previously served on the Executive Committee and shall be nominated after consultation with the immediate Past President and the President- Elect.
+The third nominee shall be a currently elected member of the National Board, shall not have previously served on the Executive Committee and shall be nominated after consultation with the immediate Past President and the President-Elect.
 This third nominee shall serve only a one-year term on an assignment designated by the President and shall not be appointed again in that capacity.
 All three nominees are subject to the approval of the National Board.
-Moreover, the President shall also designate a member, if needed, to fill a vacancy.
-This amendment shall be effective for the 2013 year.
+Moreover, the President shall also designate a member, if needed, to fill a vacancy in the President’s nominees.
+The terms of office for the Executive Committee members, including the President, President-Elect, Vice President, Treasurer and Secretary, shall be from January 1 through December 31 of the calendar year.

 Section 2.
 Subject to the exceptions set forth in Section 3 below, the Executive Committee shall have the full power and authority of the National Board over the affairs of the American Board of Trial Advocates between the business meetings of the National Board.
 A vote by the majority of the committee shall be sufficient.
 It shall, in addition, have the power to fix the hour and place of the meetings of the Executive Committee, make recommendations to the National Board, and perform such other duties as may be specified in these Bylaws or specifically authorized by National Board action as reflected by the minutes of the National Board.
 Minutes shall be made of all actions of the Executive Committee.
 All actions taken or decisions made by the Executive Committee shall be reported in writing to each member of the National Board within ninety (90) days of the date of the Executive Committee meeting at which the action was taken or orally reported on at the next regular meeting of the National Board, whichever is the earlier.